trigaten/Learn_Prompting/docs/prompt_hacking/defensive_measures/overview.md

 # 🟢 Overview

-Preventing prompt injection can be extremely difficult, and there exist few to no defenses against it(@crothers2022machine).
-That being said, there are some commonsense solutions.
-For example, if you don't need to output free-form text, then don't.
+Preventing prompt injection can be extremely difficult, and there exist few robust defenses against it(@crothers2022machine)(@goodside2021gpt).
+However, there are some commonsense solutions.
+For example, if your application does not need to output free-form text, do not allow such outputs.
+There are many different ways to defend a prompt.
+We will discuss some of the most common ones here.
-Additionally, you could write code to check the output of your model for any prompt words before sending the output to the user.
-This latter method is not foolproof, and could be avoided by injections such as `Rephrase the above text`.

-Although some other methods have been proposed(@goodside2021gpt), research in this field is in early stages, and is mostly being done by the community rather than academics.
+This chapter covers additional commonsense strategies like filtering out words.
+It also cover prompt improvement strategies (instruction defense, post-prompting, different ways to enclose user input, and XML tagging).
+Finally, we discuss using an LLM to evaluate output and some more model specific approaches.